Shaved Brussels Sprouts Salad with Grapes & Parmesan

 Make It Your Own

 This salad is easy to customize.
 Simply add or substitute what you like best or what you happen to have in the house.
 Use coleslaw mix instead of Brussels sprouts.
 Make it with apples, or nuts, or green grapes.
 Jazz it up with bacon!
-Here are more suggestions of add-ins:
+Take a look at my list of possible add-ins:

-- Dried cranberries, golden raisins, or dried cherries
+- Dried fruit: Dried cranberries, golden raisins, or dried cherries

-- Blue cheese, gorgonzola, or goat cheese instead of Parmesan
+- Cheese: Blue cheese, gorgonzola, or goat cheese instead of Parmesan

 - Pomegranate seeds (arils) are beautiful in this salad!

-- Make a lemon Parmesan dressing.
+- Try a lemon Parmesan dressing.
 Simply zest a lemon over the Brussels sprouts, and then juice the lemon.
 Whisk the lemon juice into the dressing, omitting the white wine vinegar.
 If desired, increase the amount of honey to two teaspoons.
-Stir in 1/4 cup finely shredded Parmesan cheese instead of shaved Parmesan.
+Stir in ¼ cup finely shredded Parmesan cheese instead of shaved Parmesan.

 If desired, shave ahead of time!
 Shave the Brussels sprouts up to two days in advance and store in a zip top bag.
 Do the same with the Parmesan cheese.

 Leftover salad can be stored, tightly covered, for up to 2 days in the fridge.
 The salad will lose some of its crispness but it’s still really tasty.
-The red grapes will turn the salad a little pink, too.
+The red grapes will turn the salad a little pink, too (substitute green grapes if you prefer).

 More Brussels sprouts!